 - 5.1.
 Tuberculosis Screening Tuberculosis is a zoonotic disease which is difficult to detect in non-human primates and spreads rapidly in non-human primate colonies.
 Because there is no effective treatment for this infection in non-human primates, infected animals are euthanized to control the spread of the infection.
 Due to the devastating consequences of tuberculosis for non-human primates and associated research projects, special precautions are taken to reduce the risk that workers involved in the use and care of these animals will infect the animals with M. tuberculosis. - 5.1.1.
 All personnel involved in the use and care of non-human primates are required to enroll in the University's Tuberculosis Protection Program as described in EH&S Guideline 05-13. - 5.2.
-Rubeola (Measles) Screening Due to the potential personal and public health consequences associated with rubeola infection, all University affiliates working directly with non-human primates and/or entering non-human primate housing facilities must have laboratory evidence of protection for rubeola (see Measles Protection Program for additional information). - 5.3.
+Rubeola (Measles) Screening Due to the potential personal and public health consequences associated with rubeola infection, all University affiliates working directly with non-human primates and/or entering non-human primate housing facilities must have laboratory evidence of protection for rubeola (see Measles Protection Program for additional information).

+University of Pittsburgh Safety Manual EH&S Guideline Number: 03-008 Subject: ANIMAL EXPOSURE SURVEILLANCE PROGRAM Effective Date: 2/18/2025; Review Date: 1/21/2025 Page 5 of 8

+- 5.3.
 Retrovirus Testing Simian Immunodeficiency Virus (SIV) infections occur naturally in African Green monkeys, baboons, sooty mangabeys, and chimpanzees.
 The infection commonly persists without any clinical manifestations.
 Several species of the genus Macaca (e.g., rhesus, cynomolgus) are highly susceptible to SIV, and experimental or colony acquired SIV infection may be fatal.
 To date, there have been at least three documented occupational infections with SIV, and the medical significance of these infections is not yet clear.
 Type D retroviruses (simian retroviruses, SRVS) may infect rhesus, cynomolgus, squirrel, pig-tailed, bonnet, and langur monkeys.
 It has not been convincingly demonstrated whether humans have been infected with other non-SIV type D retroviruses. - 5.3.1.
 Individuals potentially exposed to SIV must enroll in the Bloodborne Pathogen Exposure Control Program.
-Individuals who sustain an exposure to material potentially containing SIV will be offered post exposure prophylaxis as indicated by CDC Guidelines.
+Individuals who sustain an exposure to material potentially containing SIV will be offered post exposure prophylaxis as indicated by CDC Guidelines. - 5.4.

-University of Pittsburgh Safety Manual EH&S Guideline Number: 03-008 Subject: ANIMAL EXPOSURE SURVEILLANCE PROGRAM Effective Date: 02/12/2019 Review Date: 08/16/2022 Page 5 of 7

-- 5.4.
 Viral Hepatitis Screening Non-human primates (e.g., rhesus, cynomolgus, African green, tamarin, owl monkeys and chimpanzees) and other animal models (e.g. transgenic rodents) may used in research on hepatitis A, B, C, D, E, and G. University affiliates working with intentionally exposed research animals, tissues, blood, or body fluids may be at risk for exposure to the virus used in the research.
-Participants working with non-human primates or other animal models experimentally infected with hepatitis A or B are offered the appropriate vaccine(s). - 5.5.
+Participants working with nonhuman primates or other animal models experimentally infected with hepatitis A or B are offered the appropriate vaccine(s). - 5.5.
 Rabies Rabies immunization is offered to University affiliates working with non-human primates in quarantine. - 5.6.
 Macacine alphaherpevirus 1 (Herpesvirus Simiae, Cercopithecine Herpes Virus 1, Herpes B Virus) Testing Injuries involving rhesus, cynomolgus and other Cercopithecine monkeys (e.g., African green) very rarely result in human infection with herpes B virus.
 However, due to the extreme morbidity and mortality of this infection in humans, special effort is taken to ensure prompt medical evaluation and first aid following a potential exposure to herpes B virus. - 5.6.1.
 Non-human primate exposure response kits containing first aid supplies, a chlorhexidine gluconate scrub brush for wound cleansing, and wound-care instructions are available in all facilities housing non-human primates. - 5.6.2.
-University affiliates are directed to report immediately to Employee Health Services (during normal business hours) or to the UPMC Presbyterian Hospital Emergency Room (during non-business hours) for treatment. - 5.6.3.
-Employee Health Services counsels the individual regarding appropriate testing and post-exposure prophylaxis according to nationally recognized standards for treatment of non-human primate-associated injuries.
+University affiliates are directed to report immediately to Employee Health Services (during normal business hours) or to the UPMC Presbyterian Hospital Emergency Room (during non-business hours) for treatment.